Research support - open science text

 Sharing digital learning resources

-Open science concerns the entire research cycle, from pre-registration via open methods and analysis to open access and peer review, for example:
+Open science concerns the entire research cycle, from pre-registration via open methods and analysis to open access and peer review.
+Here is an overview of some relevant practices and resources.

 Mini calevent portlet